First a short background on how and why we started flipping…

 3. The Digital Tools

 - I chose Piktochart for creating the agenda infographic.
 To me it is easy and quick to learn and allows you to create quality work.
+Another tool to check out is Venngage.

 - When it was time to begin the workshop, teachers were asked to pull up their agenda.
 So everyone was prepared with active links to each item on the agenda.